AGRIBUS 7057 - Trends & Issues in the World Food System

 Learning & Teaching Activities

-The seminars are designed to motivate students to grapple with the same kinds of decisions and dilemmas community leaders, NGOs, international organisations, multinational corporations and policymakers confront.
-The Seminars aim to create a classroom where students absorb information, discuss strategies and concepts and practice teamwork skills to resolve real world problems.
+These lectures are designed to motivate students to grapple with the same kinds of decisions and dilemmas community leaders, NGOs, international organisations, multinational corporations and policymakers confront.
+The lectures aim to create a classroom where students absorb information, discuss strategies and concepts and practice teamwork skills to resolve real world problems.

 Learning and teaching for this course includes self-directed learning exercises and tasks.
 Students are expected to take an independent approach to learning by doing all prescribed readings associated with course material.